 I have a specific version of this exercise that I take people through and in this version each of the three sections (intentions, approach and outcomes) has an introverted element and an extraverted element, which I have included.

 I believe that harnessing people’s creativity is a much more effective way of teaching people than lecturing them.
-Changing becomes fun and interesting when it is done through creative means.
+Change becomes fun and interesting when it is done through creative means.

-It also opens us to the richness of our subconscious and the collective conscious.
-Waking these elements of ourselves up is deeply transformational – it can fundamentally change how we experience being in the world and open up new depths of joy and compassion in us.
+It can open people to the richness of their subconscious and the collective conscious.
+Waking these elements up is deeply transformational – it can fundamentally change how you experience being in the world and open up new depths of joy, compassion and wisdom.

 In my practice this has presented as being very motivated to push the boundaries, make new discoveries and go out of my comfort zone.